 However, NASDAQ OMX Stockholm does not take responsibility for monitoring the companies listed on First North.
 Instead, every company has a Certified Adviser who, by agreement with NASDAQ OMX Stockholm, is responsible for that company's compliance with the requirements for trading on First North and with the requirements for the continuous provision of information.
 The Certified Advisers are, in turn, required to enter into agreements with the companies for which they are responsible.
-These agreements specify the requirements for trading on First North, including those regarding shares distribution, market value and information.
+These agreements specify the requirements for trading on First North, including those regarding share distribution, market value and information.

 In February 2009, a new segment, First North Premier, was introduced into First North.
-The companies traded on the First North Premier segment must fulfil the same requirements for accounting and information as companies traded on NASDAQ OMX Nordic.
-At yearend 2009, a total of 100 companies were traded on First North.
+The companies trading on the First North Premier segment must fulfil the same requirements for accounting and information as companies trading on NASDAQ OMX Nordic.
+At yearend 2010, a total of 99 companies were traded on First North.

-NGM operates Nordic MTF, a trading facility for small to medium-sized growth companies, where trading is conducted using NGM's trading system Freeway.
-NGM is responsible for scrutiny of the listed companies and for trading in the companies' shares.
-At year-end, 2009, a total of 21 companies were listed on Nordic MTF, a slight decrease compared with the previous year.
+NGM operates Nordic MTF, a trading facility for small to mediumsized growth companies.
+In November 2010, NGM introduced a new trading system called Elasticia.
+NGM is responsible for monitoring the listed companies and for the trade in the companies' shares.
+At yearend, 2010, a total of 18 companies were listed on Nordic MTF, a slight decrease compared with the previous year.